matthias-reis/carda-gatsby/content/articles/2020/09/the-ocean-collective-founder-robin-staps.md

 We started researching right away and found a very nice lady at the Geology Institute of Munich who was also pretty interested in our project.
 She helped us to get these fossils in this quite large quantities.
 After all, there were 1.000 boxes!
 You can imagine that this was not an easy job.
 You can't just make these things - they need to be found!
 The difficulty was that they all had to have a similar size, weight class, and price range.
 But together and in stages we made it.
 There were 150 trilobites from the Euritium and when they were used up, there were 200 Orthoceras and so on.
 She collected them for us at various trade fairs and from different online providers.

 **Anne:** That is very elaborate and beautiful.
 It's something when you put a trilobite on the shelf together with an album.
-The second part of the album "Phanerozoic&nbsp;II" will be released on September 25th.
+The second part of the album "Phanerozoic II" will be released on September 25th.
 You can already hear a few songs and I have to say that they make you want to hear more!
 Are you satisfied with the outcome of your work?

 ## "Going with the flow felt overwhelming at first"